Anderson Hotel / Caribou Hotel

 - operated by Dorothy Hopcott from 1959 until ?

-- owned and operated by Bob Olson from the early 1990s until December 2004, when he was murdered in the hotel.
+- owned and operated by Bob Olson from the early 1990s until December 24, 2004, when he was murdered in the hotel.
+Mark Lange and Dean Boucher were convicted of second-degree murder on August 31, 2006.

 - 2007, complete reconstruction by new owners Jamie Toole and Anne Morgan began